ColinRitman/fuego-GTR-wallet/SECURITY.md

 - **Status update**: Within 7 days
 - **Resolution**: Within 30 days (depending on severity)

-### 🏆 Recognition
+### 🏆 Reward / Recognition

+Vulnerability reports are taken seriously.
+If your report is indeed found to be essential to security- you will be compensated accordingly based on severity of reported issue & the quality of your disclosure, reward amounts are based in XFG and paid using resources from Fuego's Development treasury.
-We appreciate security researchers who help us improve FuegoGT Wallet.
-Contributors will be:
+We greatly appreciate security researchers helping to improve Fuego network & wallet security.
+Contributors are:
 - Listed in our security acknowledgments
 - Invited to our security researcher program
 - Recognized in release notes (with permission)